 Is it still safe to travel to Ecuador?

 It is relatively safe to travel to Ecuador, but with caution.
 On August 6th, the travel advisory for Ecuador was changed from the highest level, a Level 4 Advisory, which states “Do Not Travel,” to a Level 3 Advisory, which states “Reconsider Travel.”
-Ecuador is taking extensive precautions to ensure the safety of both foreign travelers and citizens, such as requiring proof of negative COVID-19 testing upon arrival to the country, and mandatory quarantine for anyone who does not have a negative test in hand or is exhibiting symptoms.
+Ecuador is taking extensive precautions to ensure the safety of both foreign travelers and citizens, such as requiring proof of negative COVID-19 testing for individuals over the age of 18 years upon arrival to the country, and mandatory quarantine for anyone who does not have a negative test in hand or is exhibiting symptoms.

 What is the mandatory quarantine in Ecuador?

-As of August 15, travelers who can provide a negative PCR test issued no more than 10 days before arrival no longer need to undergo a 14-day quarantine as was previously required.
-Travelers who do not present a negative test will need to:
+As of August 15, travelers over the age of 18 years who can provide a negative PCR test issued no more than 10 days before arrival no longer need to undergo a 14-day quarantine as was previously required.
+Travelers 19+ who do not present a negative test will need to:

 - Undertake a PCR test, at their own expense upon arrival and proceed to quarantine in an authorized accommodation (hotel) for 48 hours or more and wait for the results.
 If they are negative they are allowed to continue with their trip and if the results are positive they must continue the quarantine and necessary health care will be provided.